January 7, 2023

 Now that you have the meeting recording, the options are completely up to you.
 Many people choose to record a meeting so they can review the meeting later or share it with people who were unable to attend.
 This is particularly helpful for training sessions or school-related presentations, for example.

-You can also use Yoodli’s AI tool to not only practice your communication skills but to dig deeper and analyze your speech patterns and identify areas that need improvements.
+You can also use Yoodli’s AI tool to not only practice your communication skills but to dig deeper and analyze your speech patterns and identify areas that need improvements, like how to stop using filler words if you use too many.
 You can also explore techniques that can improve your speaking in presentations, such as in a Google Meet.